Lake Rotoroa, Nelson Lakes

 Didymo: The invasive alga didymo is present in some rivers and streams of the Buller catchment and can be spread further by walkers and trampers through wet boots or other equipment.
-To prevent spreading didymo please comply with Biosecurity New Zealand guidelines at on the Ministry of Primary Industries website and check, clean and dry all potentially contaminated equipment between waterways.
+To prevent spreading didymo please comply with Biosecurity New Zealand guidelines and check, clean and dry all potentially contaminated equipment between waterways.
 To report a suspected find of didymo to Biosecurity New Zealand free phone 0800 809 966.

 Eels: Eels are fully protected in the lakes and rivers of the park.
 No fishing for eels is allowed.

 Trout fishing: Is only permitted in the rivers in the park between 1 October and the following 30 April each year.
-You must first have a Fish and Game licence.
-Licences can be purchased at the Nelson Lakes Visitor Centre or from Fish and Game New Zealand.
+You must first have a Fish & Game licence.
+Licences can be purchased at the Nelson Lakes Visitor Centre or from Fish & Game New Zealand.